New Bridgewater Bridge by 2024

 It’s no news that traffic congestion continues to be a pain point for Tasmanian drivers so we were keen to review this year’s State Budget and see how these issues were being addressed.

-Planning for the Bridgewater Bridge will continue in 2019/20, with $8 million allocated in State and Federal funding.
+Planning for the Bridgewater Bridge continued in 2019/20, with $8 million allocated in State and Federal funding.
 Forward estimates also show that we can expect funding through to 2024/25, with an expected finish date for the Bridge in late 2024.

 Key 2019/2020 projects